Robertboy18/Personal-Website/work-experience-new.md

 The voting also happened, and for the next meeting on 19/11/2022, we will have Harsha and Max talk on Meta-Learning and Neural Information Retrieval.
 In the subsequent meeting on 3/12/2022, we will have Harry and Ashish talk on Representation Learning and Quantum Probability.
 <br>
 <br>
 All the speakers will post some pre-requisite material to read up on or familiarize ourselves with before the talk (at least 1 week in advance), so we all prepare and learn as much as we can from the talk!
-Each presenter will talk for 25 minutes, followed by a 5 - 10 min Q/A!
+Each presenter will talk for 25 minutes, followed by a 5 - 10 min Q&A!
 If you have more questions for the speakers, we will also create forums after each presentation where the conversation can be carried on.
-Thanks to everyone who came the other day; see you all next meeting:)
+Thanks to everyone who came the other day; see you all next meeting.
 </div>
 <hr>